npbyers0401/npbyers0401.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in History, German and Plan II, The University of Texas at Austin, 2016
+* M.S. in Information Science, The University of North Carolina at Chapel Hill, 2020 *planned*

 Work experience
 ======
-* Summer 2015: Research Assistant
+* Summer 2015: etc
-  * Github University
+  * Location
-  * Duties included: Tagging issues
+  * Duties included:
-  * Supervisor: Professor Git
+  * Supervisor:

-* Fall 2015: Research Assistant
+* Fall 2015: etc
-  * Github University
+  * Location
-  * Duties included: Merging pull requests
+  * Duties included:
-  * Supervisor: Professor Hub
+  * Supervisor:

 Skills
 ======